mojtaba-brz/NoForexNonsense-MQL-EA/README.md

 ***Warning :*** *don't apply this EA to a real account until you know what you are doing.*

 1. Clone the repository into your MetaTrader 4/5 ***Shared Project*** Folder by **--recursive** flag.
+2. turn *Algo Trading* on

 ### MetaTrader 4

-2. Double click on indicators/MT4-DoIndicatorsStuff.mq4 in MT4 Terminal
-3. Compile NoForexNonsense-MQL4-EA.mq4 in MT4 Editor
-4. turn AlgoTrade on
-5. Add NoForexNonsense-MQL4-EA your desired chart
+3. Add NoForexNonsense-MQL4-EA your desired chart

 ### MetaTrader 5

-2. Double click on indicators/MT5-DoIndicatorsStuff.mq4 in MT5 Terminal
-3. Compile NoForexNonsense-MQL5-EA.mq5 in MT5 Editor
-4. turn AlgoTrade on
-5. Add NoForexNonsense-MQL5-EA your desired chart
+3. Add NoForexNonsense-MQL5-EA your desired chart

 ## Results